StrangeBeeCorp/docs/docs/Administration/entities-management/profiles/about-permissions.md

 * Organization profile is for users like the security analysts who wno't manage the platform but they will be a part of the organization that make incident response and make a case management.

-    The types of permissions for Administration profile are:
+    The types of permissions for Organization profile are:

     <img src="../images/org-profile-permissions.png" alt="set of Permisions" width="400" height="200"/>